Texture Memory-Augmented Deep Patch-Based Image Inpainting: Experiments

 \textbf{Qualitative Results.} Qualitative results are shown in Fig.~\ref{fig:places-res}.
 It is observed that the traditional patch-based method PatchMatch~\cite{barnes2009patchmatch} fills in the missing region with native texture patches but neglects the global structure.
 This is in concordance with its lower total variation loss but poorer performance on other metrics in Tab.~\ref{tab:places}.
 Existing deep methods~\cite{nazeri2019edgeconnect,yu2018free,yi2020contextual} perform better structural recovery but the generated textures still suffer from artifacts.
 On the contrary, our approach generates fine textures faithful to the unmasked regions, while obeying the global structure of the scene (\eg, the highly structured building in the second case).
 In addition, DeepFill~\cite{yu2018free} and CRA~\cite{yi2020contextual} both apply contextual attention mechanism to borrow information from valid regions, which is similar with our texture memory in some extent.
 However, they use a softmax function to fuse all of the features from unmasked regions and directly generate results at image level, which causes unnatural artifacts.
 Thanks to the texture memory and patch synthesis, our T-MAD can easily handle more general cases in such large-scale dataset~\cite{zhou2017places}.

 Our method also achieves outstanding perceptual quality in comparison to other methods on highly structured street views (Fig.~\ref{fig:paris}) and faces (Fig.~\ref{fig:celeba}).
 Some interesting cases are observed.
 For corrupted street views, benefiting from the texture memory, our approach learns to borrow similar textures from unmasked appearance of a building, leading to high-quality textures coherent with the original image.

-In masked faces, unlike PatchMatch, our model hallucinates reasonable and high-quality contents for the missing parts.
+In masked faces, unlike PatchMatch, our model hallucinates reasonable and high-quality content for the missing parts.
+Figure \ref{fig:face} presents the intermediate results in our T-MAD.
 The success is partially attributed to the structural guidance offered by the coarse network.
-The texture memory, interestingly, also functions very well despite the absence of highly-identical patches from unmasked regions.
+The texture memory, interestingly, also functions very well despite the absence of highly identical patches from unmasked regions.
 The memory, in these examples, offers useful style information of the unmasked regions like complexion and facial texture for the completion.
+For the mouth patch in Fig.~\ref{fig:face}, PSNet encapsulates the ability of generating novel contents without the help of retrieved patches.
+Thus, out T-MAD can still achieve high-quality synthesis in such a challenging case.